volrath/django-captcha-admin/README.rst

 Not longer supported.
-I won't be addressing issues, only PRs.
-Safest bet would be to go with a different package.
+I won't be addressing issues, only PRs, BUT I also won't be updating the PYPI package, so safest bet would be to go with a different package.

 ======================
  Django Captcha Admin